Lough Shore Park is an area steeped in history and natural beauty with many attractions and activities to enjoy.

-Following £2.3m investment in the Antrim Loughshore area, we are delighted to announce The Gateway is now officially open for business!
+Following £2.3m investment in the Antrim Loughshore area, The Gateway is officially open for business!

 Make sure you drop by on your next visit to Antrim and enjoy the panoramic views of Lough Neagh whilst sampling freshly cooked dishes at The Boathouse Restaurant which is part of the Gateway development.
 Their menu features a range of seafood dishes, proper fish and chip classics, authentic wood fired pizza and more!
-The Boathouse will be open for breakfast, lunch and dinner, with barista style coffee and fresh bakes on offer too.
+The Boathouse will be open for lunch and dinner for further information visit https://www.boathouseantrim.co.uk/

-By spring 2021, there will also be a magnificent sculpture erected at the Park called ‘The Protector of The Lough’.
-Its form and silhouette will be cut clear against the horizon, and Finn will be instantly recognisable from far across the water celebrating the Lough, the land, and our heritage.
+A magnificent sculpture has been erected at the Park called ‘The Protector of The Lough’.
+Its form and silhouette is cut clear against the horizon, and Finn is instantly recognisable from far across the water celebrating the Lough, the land, and our heritage.

 Within a few minutes’ walk is Antrim Castle Gardens, a historical gem with features such as the Large Parterre, Her Ladyship’s Pleasure Garden and Yew Tree Pond.
 Within the heart of the Gardens is a unique visitor experience, the refurbished Clotworthy House.
 Visit the Garden Heritage Exhibition where you can read about the history of the Gardens and the story of the Massereene family.
 There’s also something for the four legged residents of the Borough, with the new dog park at Deer Park Bridge!